shaolim/tripla-assignments/dynamic-pricing/README.md

 3. **Resource efficiency** - BRPOP eliminates polling; only leader calls API
 4. **Handles 10,000+ requests** - With 5-minute cache TTL, each unique parameter combination needs at most 288 API calls/day (24h × 60min / 5min = 288)

+> **POC Reference:** All three approaches were prototyped and benchmarked in a standalone proof-of-concept before implementing the final solution.
+See [github.com/shaolim/callapi](https://github.com/shaolim/callapi) for the detailed comparison, including the technical design document.

 ### Architecture

 ```